 The spider often rears up to get a better look at things, and they can spot prey 20 cm away.
 The pair of eyes between the 4 at the front and the two at the rear are hardly visible to the naked eye.
-The two large front-facing eyes are like headlamps (see left) and do reflect the light just like the eyes of a cat.
+The two large front-facing eyes are like headlamps and do reflect the light just like the eyes of a cat.
 They stalk prey then leap on it.
 They have a fondness for leafhoppers, and will eat 4 - 8 per day.
 Good vision is also needed during courtship.

-The male waves his legs and palps semaphore-style as he dances around the female trying to gauge if she is willing to mate.
+The male jumping spider waves his legs and palps semaphore-style as he dances around the female trying to gauge if she is willing to mate.
 If she is willing to mate his dancing will have reduced her to such a passive state of ecstasy that he can mate and make a retreat with his life; free to delight another girl with the dance of his life and hers.
 In some species the males have fringes of hair around their eyes, which, along with the pedipalp signals, they flaunt during courtship displays in front of a female.

 Salticus sp.
-The most common species in the genus is Salticus senicus, commonly called the zebra spider because of its stripes.
+The most common species in the genus is Salticus scenicus (below), commonly called the zebra spider because of its stripes.
 It is often found on walls, fences and window sills during warm, sunny weather.
-It's body length is 6 - 7 mm when fully grown.
 Greenfly are a favourite prey of this genus.
 It mates from May onwards.

 The Salticidae move in a jerky fashion making a short, fast run, then stopping to have a look around, and sometimes raising the cephalothorax to get a better view, then another short, fast run.